wacif/wacif/README.md

 <br>

-<p>A passionate Software Engineer with a focus on AI and Machine Learning.
-I'm currently pursuing a BS in Software Engineering from Virtual University of Pakistan and have completed a specialization in Machine Learning from DeepLearning.AI, Stanford University.
-I have hands-on experience with AI tools and technologies, developing apps using pretrained models and APIs.
-I'm eager to collaborate and contribute to innovative projects in the AI and software development space.
-Let's build something amazing together!</p>
+<p>A passionate Software Engineer specializing in AI, Generative AI, and automation, with a focus on building innovative solutions.
+Armed with a Machine Learning Specialization from DeepLearning.AI (Stanford) and hands-on experience in LangChain, Flask, Django, and APIs like OpenAI, Groq, and ElevenLabs, I’ve developed chatbots with tool-calling, OCR systems for healthcare, SOP generation tools, and diarization systems.
+I thrive on leveraging Python, Git, and modern frameworks to create impactful tech—let’s build something amazing together!</p>

-🔭 I’m currently working on AI-powered apps and projects using pretrained models.
+🔭 I’m currently working on AI-powered apps, automation tools, and healthcare solutions using LangChain and pretrained models.

-🌱 I’m currently learning advanced AI algorithms and improving my Python frameworks knowledge.
+🌱 I’m currently learning CrewAI for multi-agent systems, advancing my Docker and Django skills, and exploring advanced AI algorithms.

-👯 I’m looking to collaborate on AI, machine learning, and software development projects.
+👯 I’m looking to collaborate on Generative AI, chatbot development, automation projects, and open-source contributions.

-🤔 I’m looking for help with optimizing AI models for real-world applications.
+🤔 I’m looking for help with scaling AI systems and optimizing real-time applications.

-💬 Ask me about AI tools, Python, and Machine Learning!
+💬 Ask me about AI tools, Python frameworks, OCR systems, or software development workflows!

 📫 How to reach me: [Email](nwasi1930@gmail.com)

 😄 Pronouns: He/Him

 ⚡ Fun fact: I love exploring new AI technologies and enjoy problem-solving challenges!